 The City of Henderson does not discriminate on the basis of race, color, national origin, sex, religion, age, sexual orientation, or disability in admissions or access to its activities, facilities, parks or programs.
 We welcome individuals of all ages and abilities to participate in our recreation programs.
 Should an individual need assistance to fully and safely participate in a program, please contact Therapeutic Recreation & Inclusion Services in advance at 702-267-4065.

-Department Organizational Chart
+Parks and Recreation Department Organizational Chart